 Comment on employees’ comments too – especially if you want to attract their attention.
 This has worked well for many of my clients – do it consistently and comment below on your results as I’d love to hear your stories too.

 Need more help?
-Join my 9-Day LinkedIn Challenge for just A$1!
-Sign up today and receive 9 days of instruction on what to do to make your LinkedIn Profile and All Star Profile!
+Join my 9-Day LinkedIn Challenge!
+Sign up today and within 9 days your LinkedIn Profile will be an All Star!
 Click here and start today!

 What Not To Do: